jup-ag/space-station/docs/8-additional-topics/1-composing-with-versioned-transaction.md

 ***Jupiter's V4 API improves composability by utilizing Solana's Versioned Transactions and Address Lookup Tables so all Jupiter routes can be done in a single transaction.***

-For anyone developing on Solana one of the biggest hurdles to composing protocols has been dealing with the transaction size limit of 1232 bytes.
-Given each account takes 32 bytes and each signature takes 64 bytes it is easy to hit the transaction size limit often.
-For Jupiter, this meant that we were limited to two-hop swaps and we used up all the transaction size just to fit the two swaps in a single transaction.
+For anyone developing on Solana, one of the biggest hurdles in composing protocols has been dealing with the transaction size limit of 1232 bytes.
+Given that each account takes 32 bytes and each signature takes 64 bytes, it is easy to hit the transaction size limit frequently.
+For Jupiter, this meant that we were limited to two-hop swaps and used up all the transaction size just to fit the two swaps into a single transaction.

 <details>
 <summary><b>Summary of constraints that affect composability</b></summary>